Abbatial church of Notre-Dame de Mouzon: History

 In the 9th century, a church of Notre Dame was founded within the first monastic establishment, bringing together Benedictine nuns.
 In the last years of the episcopate of Hincmar, the relics of Saint Victor were discovered nearby.
 However, this same period was troubled by conflicts and invasions, notably in 882 by the Vikings, who went up the Meuse, ruining the city, devastating the ecclesiastical buildings, and provoking the departure of the nuns.

 A new archbishop, Herivée, restored Mouzon's walls and religious buildings between 900 and 920.
 He installed a college of canons there and entrusted them with the relics of Saint Victor.
 In 971, Adalberon, Archbishop of Rheims, dissatisfied with this community of canons living in a particular disorder, re-established a monastery with the help of Benedictine monks coming from Thin-le-Moutier, who also replaced the church of Notre Dame, the chapter of canons.
 This reform was carried out rapidly.
 The relics of Saint Arnoul, a pilgrim murdered in the 8th century, were entrusted to this new community, adding to those of Saint Victor.
 These saints were lay people who could respond to a famous aspiration to holiness.

 With the influx of pilgrims coming to venerate the relics, the abbatial church became too small.
 At the same time, there was a general trend towards enlarging church choirs to provide a more spacious setting for a liturgy called for greater pomp.
 This movement affected abbatial churchessuch as Saint-Rémi in Reims, Vézelay and Saint-Germain des Prés.
-The project to build a new choir and the entire eastern part of the church was launched in the early 1190s, taking into account innovative architectural approaches implemented as early as 1130 by Suger for the abbatial churchchurch of Saint-Denis.
+The project to build a new choir and the entire eastern part of the church was launched in the early 1190s, taking into account innovative architectural approaches implemented as early as 1130 by Suger for the abbatial church of Saint-Denis.
 In addition to this project, another ambition led to the expansion of the clergy area in the existing church: in the same years, Archbishop Guillaume aux Blanches Mains of Rheims was planning to divide the diocese of Rheims by creating a bishopric in Mouzon.
 Mouzon was the second-largest city in the diocese, ahead of Mézières, Rethel, Attigny, Rumigny, Épernay, etc., and the conversion of the abbatial churchchurch into a cathedral would have been a highly suitable solution.

 To enlarge the existing church, the choir was demolished and rebuilt according to Parisian or Laonnais models, in the style that would later be called Primitive Gothic.
 The project for a new diocese, although approved by Pope Celestine III and later by his successor Innocent III, was finally abandoned by the archbishop of Rémois a few years later, in the late 1190s, even though this first stage in the transformation of Mouzon abbatial churchchurch had come to fruition.

 Plan of the building from 1855, before restoration, by E. Boeswillwald.